sandialabs/Fugu/README.md

 # Install

 ## Dependencies
-A full list of dependencies is listed in requirements.txt.
+A full list of dependencies is listed in setup.py.
 The high level dependencies are:

+- Python==3.9
+- tensorflow<=2.13
-- Numpy
+- keras<2.14
-- NetworkX
+- numpy<1.24.0
-- Pandas
+- pandas~=1.5.3

 ### A Note on Running Examples